Stawell, Victoria: Colonial history

 William McLachlan discovered alluvial gold at Pleasant Creek in May 1853, but the yield was not in sufficient volumes to attract much interest, as the Ballarat and Bendigo fields were known to be giving better results, and had already established the infrastructure to support the miners.
 There was however sufficient numbers for the area to support the beginnings of a settlement.
 The town site was first settled during 1853 and was named Pleasant Creek.
 The mining population of the Stawell field remained relatively small (averaging 200 or less) until 1857 when a series of new alluvial gold discoveries were made.

 In August 1857 more extensive prospecting and mining occurred at what became known as Commercial Street, Pleasant Creek.

 Two Post Offices were opened, Pleasant Creek on 19 October 1857 and Quartz Reef, Pleasant Creek on 1 June 1859.
-In 1858 diggers opened the Great Western goldfield, which was worked by some 9,000 prospecters.
+In 1858 diggers opened the Great Western goldfield, which was worked by some 9,000 prospectors.
 The prospecting spread to nearby Deep Lead, about 6 kilometres to northwest, and it was reported that at the height of the rush there were over 25,000 people in the area.
 At the same time, shafts were being sunk around Big Hill, becoming known as the Quartz Reefs.
 Much alluvial gold was found in the area but the 'fossicking' petered out by 1859.

 In 1864, the township was renamed to honour Sir William Stawell (1815–89), the Chief Justice of Victoria resulting in the name of the Pleasant Creek post office becoming "Stawell".
 The town was created a borough in 1869.